ralphjsmit/filament/packages/forms/docs/10-rich-editor.md

 Each nested array in the main array represents a group of buttons in the toolbar.

 Additional tools available in the toolbar include:

+- `h1` - Applies the "h1" tag to the text.
-* `alignJustify` - Justifies the text.
+- `alignJustify` - Justifies the text.
-* `highlight` - Highlights the selected text.
+- `highlight` - Highlights the selected text with a `<mark>` tag around it.
-* `horizontalRule` - Inserts a horizontal rule.
+- `horizontalRule` - Inserts a horizontal rule.
-* `lead` - Applies a "lead" class around the text, which is typically used for the first paragraph of an article.
+- `lead` - Applies a `lead` class around the text, which is typically used for the first paragraph of an article.
-* `small` - Applies the "small" tag to the text, which is typically used for small print or disclaimers.
+- `small` - Applies the `<small>` tag to the text, which is typically used for small print or disclaimers.

 <UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `toolbarButtons()` method also accepts a function to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>